Wael-Akhdar/Libzork/README.md

 A pre-compiled version of the engine and a sample story are available for testing.

 1. Go to the **[Releases](../../releases)** section and download the `libzork_demo.tar.gz` archive.
-2. Extract the archive and go to the `demo/` directory:
+2. Extract the archive and go into the `demo/` directory:
 ```bash
 tar -xvf libzork_demo.tar.gz
 cd demo